-Income Support/Pension Credit and Retirement Pension: Effect of Admission to Hospital from 21 May 2003
+Income Support/Pension Credit and Retirement Pension: Effect of Admission to Hospital from 21 May 20031

-Type of Accommodation Period in Hospital Income Support/ Pension Credit Retirement Pension All residents in authority local and Immediately on No change to benefit immediately on No change to benefit immediately on ector care admission After 52 weeks admission Since 10 April 2006 ("A" day) benefit is no longer reduced to the hospital personal allowance. reduced to a personal
+Type of Accommodation Period in Hospital Income Support/ Pension Credit Retirement Pension All residents in local authority and independent sector Immediately on admission No change to benefit immediately on admission No change to benefit immediately on admission residential care homes After 52 weeks 2 Please note: The 28 day linking rules was also abolished from 10 April 2006.
+Since 10 April 2006 ("A" day) benefit is no longer reduced to the hospital personal allowance.
+Since 10 April 2006 benefit is no longer reduced to a personal requirements rate.